 Institute for the Fiduciary Standard/WealthManagement.com September 2015 DOL Conflict of Interest Survey

+The “Best Interest” standard is central to the regulation of advisers and brokers.
+It’s key to the DOL COI proposed rule and recent SEC statements and decisions.
+Now, a Securities Industry Financial and Markets Association (SIFMA) statement discusses conflicts of interest, disclosure and fee transparency.
 Despite its obvious importance, federal policy makers and regulators still have not affirmed or promulgated a view of the “Best Interest” standard as drawn from the Advisers Act and common law.